-Just recently, a friend asked me, “How can I save money fast?”
+Just recently, a friend asked me, “You're big into money, how can I save money fast?”

 The first thing I said to them was that I was happy they asked the savings question, followed by the statement that saving money is as easy as A,B,C.

 Saving those hard-earned dollars doesn't have to be complicated.
 It is time to start saving so you can enjoy the money you work so hard for.

 That being said, deciphering what is the best saving method and which are not the best money-saving ideas is part of the game.
 So today we put together this list of the best tips to help you save money fast!

 To keep content original, captivating, and relevant – the team here at Money Life Wax provided you with 26 practical tips to save money faster.
 However, instead of number them 1-26, we did it A-Z style!
 Hope you enjoy!